Energy Efficiency Solutions In Mexico

 In 2002, the Federal Electricity Commission (CFE) started the Program for Financing of Electric Energy Saving (PFAEE).
 This provides homeowners with financial support to improve thermal insulation and replace old and inefficient refrigerators and air-conditioners.

-In the first phase (2002 to 2006), the programs improved insulation in 30,000 homes, updated 130,000 refrigerators, and replaced 623,000 air conditioning units.
-The second phase (2007-2012) incorporated intermediary services to ease interactions between manufacturers, distributors, collectors, customers, and appliance destruction centers.
+In the first phase (2002-2006), the programs improved insulation in 30,000 homes, updated 130,000 refrigerators, and replaced 623,000 air conditioning units.
+The second phase (2007-2012) incorporated intermediary services to facilitate interactions between manufacturers, distributors, collectors, customers, and appliance destruction centers.

 The National Program for Sustainable Energy Use

-Although the first two programs unlocked energy efficiency practices, it lacked a thoughtful long-term energy efficiency agenda.
-It was the Law for the Sustainable Use of Energy (LASE) the act that gave it a regulatory framework for energy efficiency practices.
+Although the first two programs unlocked energy efficiency practices, they lacked a thoughtful, long-term energy efficiency agenda.
+It was the Law for the Sustainable Use of Energy (LASE), the act that gave it a regulatory framework for energy efficiency practices.
 Enacted in 2008, it served to launch the National Program for Sustainable Energy Use (PRONASE).
 It set the targets, strategies, and actions for energy efficiency at a national level for all sectors.

-The first PRONASE period took place between 2009-2012 but did not have much impact on energy efficiency in the country.
-FIDE and PFAEE, already implemented, continued to be the key programs focused on upgrading lighting, appliances, and industrial motors.
+The first PRONASE period, which took place between 2002 and 2012, had a limited impact on energy efficiency in the country.
+FIDE and PFAEE, which were already in place, continued to be the key programs focused on upgrading lighting, appliances, and industrial motors.

 The second period, PRONASE 2014-2018, was a thoughtful plan that added strategies to optimize energy usage in processes and activities.
 It also sought to strengthen government agencies, promote research and development, and train professionals in energy efficiency techniques.